KarrieK/CIJ_CommandLine/README.md

 Now we are in Desktop and want to look at the work we did today in class.
 We need to move into the correct folder containing our coursework.

 But are we in the correct place?
-Check with the pwd command
+Check with the `pwd` command

+* `pwd` - stands for print working directory

 If we want to move back one directory we can do so easily using `cd ..` or two directories `cd ../..`